 Fusion Marketing is the best way to optimize and synchronize your important resources in order to get superior results.
-(A description of the core Fusion Marketing principles).
+(View our description of the core Fusion Marketing principles).
 When our company evaluates a client’s lead generation operation, we first try to discover the under-performing steps in the process (e.g. the weak points in the assembly line) and we then assist in fixing these specific areas in order to create a turboCharged lead engine.

 - The number of qualified leads that will be required